araobp/blender-3d/README.md

 #### Other pictures and videos

-Github pages (static web site) of this project: https://araobp.github.io/blender-3d/
+- Github pages (static web site) of this project: https://araobp.github.io/blender-3d/

-## 3D model viewer

-Part of the models in this repo can be viewed via this [3D model viewer](https://araobp.github.io/blender-3d/gltf/viewer.html).
+- Part of the models in this repo can be viewed via this [3D model viewer](https://araobp.github.io/blender-3d/gltf/viewer.html).

 ## Excavator 3D model "PC120_IK.blend"